gvwilson/thirdbit/src/fiction/iffy/index.md

 "Just a friend," Aunt Naggie said distantly, straightening up and turning back to her cooking.
 "Now come on, let's get this in you before Jack gobbles it all up."

+They were both quiet over dinner.
+Afterward,
+Iffy went back to her room,
+tucked the box with the dronelets under her mattress, and then lay down and tapped her app.

 - `hey`
 - `ho`